xraypy/XrayDB/doc/examples.rst

 Coated mirrors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In principle, reflectivity calculation for coated mirrors is the same as for multilayer mirrors; however,
+In principle, reflectivity calculation for coated mirrors is the same
+as for multilayer mirrors; however, :func:`coated_reflectivity`` is
-:func:`coated_reflectivity`` is provided to simplify the recursion and have more clear input parameters.
+provided to simplify the recursion and have more clear input
-The function takes top layer material and thickness, substrate material and thickness, incident angle,
+parameters.
+The function takes top layer material and thickness,
-energy, and optional binding layer parameters.
+substrate material and thickness, incident angle, energy, and optional
+binding layer parameters.

-An example script calculating the reflectivity at :math:`\theta = 4\ \mathrm{mrad}` for a
+An example script calculating the reflectivity at :math:`\theta = 4\
-Rhodium slab and Rhodium coated mirror is given as
+\mathrm{mrad}` for a Rhodium slab and Rhodium coated mirror is given
+as

 .. literalinclude:: ../python/examples/mirror_coated.py

-.. _fig_mirrors:
+.. _fig_coated_mirrors:

 .. figure::  _images/coated_mirror.png
     :target: _images/coated_mirror.png
     :width: 75%
     :align: center

-    X-ray reflectivity of a Rhodium on Silicon mirror with a thin 3 nm Chromium binding layer
+    X-ray reflectivity of a Rhodium on Silicon mirror with a 3
-    compared to a pure slab of Rhodium.
+    :math:`\unicode{x212B}` Chromium binding layer compared to a pure
+    slab of Rhodium.

 Darwin widths of monochromator crystals
 -------------------------------------------